-Uriondo is a sleepy Colonial town in Valle Concepción, Tarija Bolivia's vineyard valleys.
+Uriondo is a sleepy Colonial town in Valle Concepción, in Tarija, Bolivia's vineyard valleys.
+Located just 25 miles from the city of Tarija, Uriondo is known as Bolivia's grape capital.
+30% of the grapes grown here are for eating and the other 70% are used in the production of wine.
 If you take a tour along the wine route (Ruta del Vino) you'll likely make a stop here.

 As you enter Valle Concepción you'll drive upwards through the hills along a paved highway.
 Soon, in the distance you'll see the small town of Uriondo in a valley below, with its double Church towers and plastic-flowered graveyard on the outskirts of town, surrounded by vineyards against a backdrop of mountains.